lclem/EnglishDictionary/README.md

 # EnglishDictionary
-A simple interface to access a popular English dictionary
+A simple Android app for offline access of a popular English dictionary